openvstorage/ovs-documentation/knownissues.md

 ### Removing a vPool

 -   Removing a vPool only works in case all Storage Routers are online.
 You will be able to start the remove action in the GUI but the remove will fail.
+One option is to first remove any node which is down from the cluster before removing the vPool.

 ## Storage Routers